Principia Mathematica: An introduction to the notation of "Section B Theory of Apparent Variables" (formulas ✱8–✱14.34)

 "Given two propositions p and q, then ' p | q ' means "proposition p is incompatible with proposition q", i.e., if both propositions p and q evaluate as true, then and only then p | q evaluates as false."
 After section ✱8 the Sheffer stroke sees no usage.

-Section ✱10: The existential and universal "operators": PM adds "(x)" to represent the contemporary symbolism "for all x " i.e., " ∀x", and it uses a backwards serifed E to represent "there exists an x", i.e., "(Ǝx)", i.e., the contemporary "∃x".
+Section ✱10: The existential and universal "operators": PM adds "(x)" to represent the contemporary symbolism "for all x " i.e., " ∀x", and it uses a backward serifed E to represent "there exists an x", i.e., "(Ǝx)", i.e., the contemporary "∃x".
 The typical notation would be similar to the following: